Sweet Tooth (Vertigo)

-Sweet Tooth is an American comic book limited series written and drawn by Canadian Jeff Lemire and published by DC Comics' Vertigo imprint.
+Sweet Tooth is an American comic book limited series written and drawn by Canadian cartoonist Jeff Lemire and published by DC Comics' Vertigo imprint.
 Dubbed by some as "Mad Max meets Bambi", it takes place in a mostly rural post-apocalyptic setting where some creatures are human/animal hybrids.
-Following the conclusion of the original series in January 2013, a sequel, subtitled The Return, began publication in November 2020, while a television series adaptation was released on Netflix on June 4, 2021.
+The original 40-issue series of six sub-titled segments, ran from November 2009 to January 2013 (cover dates).
+A six-issue sequel, sub-titled The Return, ran from November 2020 to November 2021.

+A television series adaptation was released on Netflix in June 2021, with a second season released in April 2023.
+The third and final season was released in June 2024.

 Plot summary

 Gus, a young boy with deer-like features, lives a quiet life deep in the woods with his father.
 He learns many things, from medical care to religious prophecy.
-Though he loves his religious father, he yearns to escape as he learns that there is not fire past the trees but simply more land.
+Though he loves his religious father, he yearns to escape as he learns there is no fire past the trees but simply more land.

-Sometime after Gus' father passes away from an illness, strange men come to capture him.
+Sometime after Gus's father passes away from an illness, a group of men come to kidnap him.
 They are slain by Jepperd, who then promises to take Gus to a sanctuary.
 Lonely, Gus goes with him.
 Along the way, they encounter many problems.
-Hybrid cultists almost kill Jepperd but Gus saves him.
+Hybrid cultists almost kill Jepperd, but Gus saves him.
 'Sweet Tooth' then earns his nickname by eating all of Jepperd's candy and food stash, though he had gained more food while Jepperd recovered.
-The duo also rescued several women from a prostitution ring.
+The duo also rescues several women from a prostitution ring.

 Ultimately, Jepperd betrays Gus to a horrible scientific facility in return for the remains of his wife.
-It turns out a mysterious plague has been wiping out humanity, and the leader of the facility, Abbot, along with scientist Dr. Singh, believe the half-animal half-human children hybrids have something to do with it.
-In flashback we learn Jepperd was a former hockey bruiser who protected his wife Louise in the post-apocalyptic world.
-Eventually though, Louise revealed she was pregnant and Jepperd relents when a militia, led by Abbot, offers protection.
-It was all a trick however, with Abbot and Singh experimenting on pregnant women and hybrid babies to try to find a cure for the plague.
-Jepperd is kept in a cage but is eventually freed by Abbot's brother Johnny, a guard in the facility.
+It turns out a mysterious plague has been wiping out humanity, and the leader of the facility, Abbot, along with scientist Dr. Singh, believe the half-animal, half-human children hybrids have something to do with it.
+In flashback, it’s revealed that Jepperd was a former hockey bruiser who protected his wife Louise in the post-apocalyptic world.
+Eventually, though, Louise reveals she is pregnant, and Jepperd relents when a militia led by Abbot offers protection.
+It was all a trick, however, with Abbot and Singh experimenting on pregnant women and hybrid babies to try to find a cure for the plague.
+Jepperd is kept in a cage but is eventually freed by Abbot's brother, Johnny, a guard in the facility.
 Johnny tells Jepperd his wife is dead, and Jepperd goes on a rampage through the facility.
 He is recaptured, and Abbot lets him out of the camp, telling him he can have his wife's remains if he brings Abbot a hybrid child.
-This was why Jepperd betrayed Gus, and he heads home to fulfill a promise to his wife that he would "bring her back home".
+It is revealed that this is why Jepperd betrayed Gus, and he heads home to fulfill a promise to his wife that he would "bring her back home".